JordanTaylor384/laurasutton/readme.txt

 == Description ==

-A Custom wordpress theme developed by Brown & Cooper.
+A Custom wordpress theme developed by Jordan Taylor.
 This template should not be removed/uninstalled

 == Installation ==